OpenCDSS/cdss-website-hydrobase/mkdocs-project/docs/index.md

 ![image11](images/image11.png)
 1) Click on the Windows Start button, and type `SQL Server 2019 Configuration Manager`

-2) Click on the program icon.
+2) Click on "Run as administrator".

 #### Verify that SQL Server (CDSS) service is running ####